lewisvoncken/falcon-magento2-module/docs/MODULES.md

     * `Magento_Swagger`
     * `Shopial_Facebook`

-The following modules requier rises error when disableing with requirements check.
+The following modules require rises error when disabling with requirements check.
 We have not noticed and problems with those modules disabled.

 - Not supported modules:
     * `Magento_CatalogSearch`